terraform-ibm-modules/terraform-ibm-icd-elasticsearch/solutions/secure/README.md

 - A resource group, if one is not passed in.
 - An IBM Elastic search instance on IBM Cloud
-- A IBM Elastic search database
+- An IBM Elastic search database

 ![fscloud-elastic-search](https://github.com/terraform-ibm-modules/terraform-ibm-icd-elasticsearch/tree/main/reference-architecture/da-elasticsearch.svg)